Dawn Bender: Personal life

 On June 26, 1953, Bender married fellow Pasadena City College student and future Gunsmoke actor Warren Vanders (né VanderSchuit).
 In 1955, Dawn married fellow Pepperdine drama student, Jerry Anderson, with whom she had two children.
+Her third husband of many decades, retired Loyola professor Emmett Jacobs, died January 11, 2015.

 Later career

 In 1953, Bender had a supporting role in Ruth Gordon's semi-autobiographical film The Actress, based on her novel Years Ago.
 The film was directed by George Cukor, and starred Spencer Tracy, Jean Simmons, and Anthony Perkins.

 Despite her career's upswing and her status as an up-and-coming ingenue, Bender was tiring of the demands of acting, and prepared to retire to married life.
 In 1956, she was recruited by a friend of a friend to act in Tom Graeff's second feature Teenagers from Outer Space.
 Finally cast in a leading role, Dawn would play Betty Morgan, a girl who helps a rebel alien save earth from imminent destruction.
 She is credited in the film under the name "Dawn Anderson", using her married name to avoid strict SAG rules.
 (Another actor on Teenagers, King Moody, did not fare so well — in 1962 he and four other SAG actors were fined by the Guild for working below pay scale.)

 The film debuted in 1959 but by then, Bender's career was winding down.
 She starred in her last play, André Gide's The Immoralist in 1962, and retired shortly after.

 She earned a teaching degree from Loyola Marymount University in the 1970s, and eventually went on to become a schoolteacher in Los Angeles county, where she taught for almost 40 years.
 She has since retired and still lives in the Los Angeles area.
-Her third husband of many decades, retired Loyola professor Emmett Jacobs, passed away January 11, 2015.